hunt-genes/PPU-GenEpi/Day5/README.md

 ```

 #### 6.2 Forest plot
 Another useful comparison of input studies and the meta-analysis is a Forest plot.
 You can read more about R code to make this plot [here](https://cran.r-project.org/web/packages/forestplot/vignettes/forestplot.html).

+We will make a Forest plot for a lead SNP in APOE.

 In RStudio:
-Open the ForestPlot.R script
+Open the ForestPlot.R script.
-Run the code line by lineto generate a forest plot.
+Run the code line by line to generate a forest plot.

 #### 6.3 Open Targets
 Check out the APOE region on the [Open Targets platform](https://genetics.opentargets.org/variant/19_44886339_G_A).
+This platform integrates a lot of data for interrogating genetic variants as drug targets.

 I would also recommend [this example](https://www.mv.helsinki.fi/home/mjxpirin/GWAS_course/material/GWAS9.html) of a meta-analysis by Matti Pirinen at the University of Helsinki using R.